zooba/PTVS-wiki/Cloud-Project.md

 This package is deployed to Microsoft Azure, which will initialize one or more virtual machines for each role and deploy the source.

 As each virtual machine activates, it will execute the `ConfigureCloudService.ps1` script and install any dependencies.
+This script by default installs a recent version of Python from [nuget](https://www.nuget.org/packages?q=Tags%3A%22python%22+Authors%3A%22Python+Software+Foundation%22) and any packages specified in a `requirements.txt` file.
+You can freely modify the `ConfigureCloudService.ps1` script in your project, or add alternate startup tasks to your cloud definition.

 Finally, worker roles will execute `LaunchWorker.ps1`, which will start running your Python script, while web roles will initialize IIS and begin handling web requests.

 ![Publish a Cloud Project](Images/PublishCloudProject.png)